l3nkz/harp-ae/Readme.md

 Clone the repository or use the provided tar file.

-`git clone https://github.com/l3nkz/harp.git` or `wget os.inf.tu-dresden.de/~tsmejkal/harp.tar.gz && tar -xaf harp.tar.gz`
+`git clone https://github.com/TUD-OS/harp.git` or `wget os.inf.tu-dresden.de/~tsmejkal/harp.tar.gz && mkdir harp && tar -xaf harp.tar.gz -C harp`

 Install all of HARP's dependencies.
 This depends on your distribution.